Iterativehail27/Batch-scripts/diskpart_fat_16.txt

 (echo list disk) | diskpart
 (echo "select a disk")
 set /p input=
-(echo "You are going to format disk %input% to fat 16 4GB size if you've made a mistake press ctrl + C now" [y:n]) set /p choice1= if %choice1% == Y goto A if %choice1% == y goto A
+(echo "You are going to format disk %input% to fat 16 4GB size if you've made a mistake press 'n' now" [y:n]) set /p choice1= if %choice1% == Y goto A if %choice1% == y goto A